sagemathinc/cocalc/two/README.txt

 ------------

    * Frontend (frontend.py, frontend_model.py) -- user management, and
-     longterm storage of all data associated to workspaces.
-This is implemented using flask and can be run deployed on AppEngine or run as a standard flask WSGI application that uses SQLalchemy for the data store.
-This is a full AJAX application that will serve only one page and use Javascript for all page changes (to be mobile friendly, etc.).
-This will not use templating.
+     longterm storage of data associated to workspaces.
+This is implemented using Tornado and can be run deployed on AppEngine or run as a standard Tornado application that uses SQLalchemy (on SQLite for testing and MySQL or something for deployment) for the data store.
+This app it serves is an AJAX application that will serve only one page and use Javascript for all page changes (to be mobile friendly, etc.).

-   * Backend (backend.py) -- this *is* the Python process the user is interacting with, and it is *also* the socket.io server.
-This design enables tight fast interaction between the client and this process.
-It's also amazingly flexible and powerful taking this approach.
-(It's conceivable we may have to change to two processes and named pipes, but hopefully not.)

-   * ProcessSpawner (process_spawner.py) -- Ensures that a Process is
-     running for each contributing user on a contributing VM.
-When a Process stops for any reason, it starts another.
-It can also clean up.
-This will use setuid in some clever way.

-   * Process (process.py) -- Spawns, SIGINT's, and SIGKILLS backends,
-     all via a web interface (implemented using flask, and served using the builtin threaded flask server, since it is doesn't need to scale).
-There will be exactly one running Process per UNIX user on the VM.
-The Process will contact the Frontend (via POST) and report its existence and availability when it first starts.
-     The Frontend may contact this Process later to confirm availability, check on load, etc.  (The Process does *not* periodically report on its status to Frontend, since that would not scale!)
+   * Backend (backend.py; one running on each compute machine) -- this is a tornado server that:
+        - serves static/templated content for ajax app
+        - uses tornadio2 to serve socket.io for the ajax app (*everything* except the initial download of static content goes via socket.io for greater efficiency!)
+        - talks using torando's non-blocking socket to a local UD socket running worker.
+        - can somehow spawn jailed worker processes
+        - the other end of the UD socket is the worker describe below
+        - can report usage/load statistics to frontend

+   * Worker (many running on each computer machine) -- a chroot jailed (at least for deployment) Python process that talks via a UD socket to the backend.

    * Desktop Backend Client (static/sagews/desktop/backend.[js,html,css]) --
      Backend client, which uses socket.io to talk with Backend, and